 It doesn't seem like it: It's exactly the plot of an episode of Black Mirror, but it's reality.
 A man from San Francisco, Joshua Barbaau, used an AI-driven chatbot to "talk" to his wife even after death.

-Barbeau only provided his wife's old message exchanges, plus some necessary background information.
-The hyper-realistic chatbot that brought his wife back to life is called Project December.
+Barbeau only provided his wife's old text exchanges, as well as some necessary background information.
+The hyper-realistic chatbot that "brought his wife back to life" is called Project December.

 Chatbot: artificial intelligence, natural perception?